J&J $950M Punitive Damages Overturned in Talc Case

 A Pattern of Large Verdicts and Reductions

 The Moore case is not the first time a substantial J&J talc verdict has been reduced on appeal or through judicial review.
-The ruling follows a pattern in which juries award large sums that are later modified through legal proceedings.
+The ruling follows a pattern in which juries award large sums that are later modified through post-trial motions or appeals.

 In December 2025, a Baltimore jury awarded $1.56 billion in a peritoneal mesothelioma case involving talc products.
-In early 2026, an Oregon court overturned a $260 million talc verdict and ordered a new trial.
-A Massachusetts jury awarded $8 million in a mesothelioma case in June 2025.
+In September 2024, an Oregon state court judge overturned a $260 million talc verdict in the Kyung Lee case and ordered a new trial.
+In November 2025, a Florida jury awarded $20 million in the Alberto Casaretto mesothelioma case, and in December 2025, a Minnesota jury awarded $65.5 million to the family of Anna Jean Carley.

 While the punitive damages were struck, the jury’s underlying finding that J&J’s talc products were defective and caused Moore’s mesothelioma was not overturned.